-Planning and Conservation Area consent has been granted in the Maidenhead Riverside Conservation Area (MRCA) for demolition of an existing house and the erection of a replacement dwelling.
+Planning and Conservation Area consent has been granted in the Maidenhead Riverside Conservation Area (MRCA) for the demolition of an existing house and the erection of a replacement dwelling.

-In heritage terms the application was for the replacement of one older ‘positive’ building with a new ‘positive’ building to enhance the character and appearance of the Conservation Area.
+In heritage terms, the application was for the replacement of one older ‘positive’ building with a new ‘positive’ building to enhance the character and appearance of the Conservation Area.